-Many Texas families, who have been able to build successful businesses and accumulate significant wealth, will lose their wealth through failure to communicate essential information to heirs or beneficiaries and lack of understanding of probate, trust, and inheritance issues.
-As a Texas Family Business Inheritance Lawyer, Jason Coomer works with family members throughout the World to protect, claim, and transfer wealth including family businesses, Texas family farms, and Texas oil and gas mineral interests.
+Many Texas families will lose substantial wealth through inheritance traps.
+These families, who have been able to build successful businesses and accumulate significant wealth, often fail to plan for death or incapacity.
+These families also commonly fail to communicate essential information to heirs or beneficiaries which causes delays and loss of wealth.
+As a Texas Family Business Inheritance Lawyer, Jason Coomer, works with family members throughout the World to protect, claim, and transfer wealth including family businesses, Texas family farms, and Texas oil and gas mineral interests.
 For questions regarding Texas inheritance law, protecting family businesses or property through probate, claiming family wealth, and clearing title to real estate after a death, please feel free to send an e-mail message to Texas Family Business Inheritance Lawyer Jason S. Coomer or use our contact form to submit an inquiry regarding a Texas Real Estate Inheritance or Texas Family Business Inheritance Matter.

 Many Situations Can Cause Texas Inherited Real Property and Texas Family Businesses To Become Trapped After The Death of a Family Member: Failure To Clear Title To Texas Inherited Real Property and Texas Family Businesses Can Result In The Loss Of Family Wealth

-After a family member dies, their real property or business can become stuck in the inheritance process and if proper action is not taken it can be lost to foreclosure, taxes, competitors, non-family members, or the State of Texas.
+After a family member dies, their real property or business can become stuck in the inheritance process and if proper action is not taken it can be lost.
+This wealth is can be lost to foreclosure, taxes, competitors, non-family members, estranged family members, or the State of Texas.
 These situations are especially common when the person dies without a Will, leaves no instructions as to what they want done with their possessions after they die, and/or has no accurate inventory or accounting of their wealth.
 In these situations, Texas real property and Texas businesses will need to be transferred under Texas intestate law.
 As such, it is important to understand what Texas intestate law says on how the estate should be divided and how title to the real estate and ownership of the business can be transferred.

 In addition to the issue of intestate succession, there are also a number of other common situations that can cause inherited real property and businesses to become stuck.
 The first situation occurs when the family is unable to move forward with the probate process because of lack of resources.
 The second situation occurs when the family is unable to move forward with probate because of proximity issues.
 In other words, the heirs do not live in Texas or close to where their loved one died.
 In a third situation, family members can start fighting over their loved one's estate.
 In a forth situation, there is not sufficient information to know the amount of or location of wealth that needs to be transferred.
 In other words, the family member that died or become incompetent did not do sufficient estate planning or communicate with their family members regarding their wealth.
 In all these situations, Texas real estate and businesses can become stuck for years or can even be lost.